 Specify the value of n as a number of 512-byte pagelets on Alpha systems or 512-byte pages on VAX.
 Note that OpenVMS rounds this value up to the nearest CPU-specific page so that the actual amount of physical memory allowed may be larger than the specified amount on Alpha.
-For further information, refer to the $HP\ OpenVMS\ System\ Manager's\ Manual$.
+For further information, see the HP OpenVMS System Manager's Manual.